ocornoc/metronome32/README.md

 Make sure to read through the [Pendulum 32-bit Instruction Set Architecture specifications](https://dspace.mit.edu/bitstream/handle/1721.1/36039/33342527-MIT.pdf).
-It contains a lot of valuable information, not to mention that it's the sole source use in Metronome32's production.
+It contains a lot of valuable information, not to mention that it's the sole source used in Metronome32's production.

 One *extremely* easy mistake to make is to forget (or never know) that all branch and jump instructions must point to a `CF` (come from) instruction.